habbis/techblog/content/post/setup_kvm_virt.md

 - UML - User Mode Linux

-Setup Linux Virtualization with KVM.
+- LXD/LXC

+- Docker

+What is KVM?

-What are KVM is a hypervisor built into the Linux Kernel and it
+ KVM is a hypervisor built into the Linux Kernel and it

 allows Linux desktop or server to simulate multiple piece of hardware.